|Funding Program:||National Highway Upgrade Program

 The project is aimed at removing impediments to the introduction of higher productivity freight vehicles, including Road Trains, on the Sturt Highway in South Australia.

-Construction commenced June 2016 and is expected to be completed in late 2019.
+Construction commenced June 2016 and was completed in late 2019.

 Disclaimer: The material contained in this site is made available

 on the understanding that the Department is not thereby engaged in rendering professional